Imagine walking into neon heaven.

 Want to explore some more ‘alternative graveyards’ in London?
 Check out Hungerford Bridge’s ‘Skateboard Graveyard‘ a touching and organic memorial to Timothy Baxter, a skater murdered in 1999, or keep an eye out for the ‘Ghost Bikes‘ located all over the city.

-Visit God’s Own Junkyard on Friday, Saturday and Sunday between 11am and 9pm (6pm Sundays).
+Visit God’s Own Junkyard on Friday, Saturday and Sunday between 11am and 10pm (6pm Sundays).
+Admission is free.